emrgnt-cmplxty/fermi/docs/0.old/contracts/workspaces.md

 ## Quick Start

-To get started with Axion Workspaces you need to do two things:
+To get started with Fermi Workspaces you need to do two things:

 1. Initialize a `Worker`.
    - A worker is the gateway towards interacting with your sandbox environment.